Shogunal Iconography in the Edo Period

 Objectives and learning outcomes of the module

-The course aims at giving students an opportunity to think critically about the uses of visual imagery to construct and maintain power.
+The module aims at giving students an opportunity to think critically about the uses of visual imagery to construct and maintain power.
 Issues of propaganda will be examined, but also how a visual reticence (‘iconography of absence’) can be used to support regimes.
 This is a peculiarity of many East-Asian regimes.
 We will look at a wide range of materials, including painting, royal graves, town planning.
 While there are no language prerequisites, students will be expected to become familiar with specialized technical terms relevant to the Edo-period Japanese case.

 - Students will become familiar with a wide range of concepts and themes as well as with many of the most salient icons and images.
 They will be challenged to rethink their notions of how visual culture can (and can not) support powerful regimes.